On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential

 \section{PBH formation and abundance}

-We first briefly review how the PBHs are formed from inflation and how to relate the mass of PBHs to inflation power spectrum.
-Roughly speaking, if the fluctuations re-entering the horizon becomes large enough, the primordial black holes with extensive mass will form due to gravitational collapse.
+First, We briefly review how the PBHs are formed from inflation and how to relate the mass of PBHs to the inflation power spectrum.
+Generally, if the fluctuations re-entering the horizon become sufficiently large, the primordial black holes with extensive mass will form due to gravitational collapse.
 The mass of PBHs formed at a certain epoch in the radiation dominated era with fluctuation mode $k_{PBH}$ is given by the Hubble mass at that epoch up to an efficiency factor $\gamma$ \cite{Sasaki:2018dmp, Green:1997sz}:

-where when the PBHs were formed, the Hubble radius and the energy density of the universe are denoted by $H_{form}^{-1}$ and $\rho_{form}$ respectively, and $M_H$ is the total mass inside the Hubble radius.
-Moreover, in radiation dominated era, we have $\gamma\simeq0.2$.
+such that when the PBHs are formed, the Hubble radius and the energy density of the universe are denoted by $H_{form}^{-1}$ and $\rho_{form}$ respectively, and $M_H$ is the total mass inside the Hubble radius.
+Moreover, in the radiation dominated era, we obtain $\gamma\simeq0.2$.
 With the Friedmann equation: $3H_{form}^{2}=8\pi G\rho _{form}$, Eq. (\ref{equation23}) can be written in another form: